iwdok/Algoms/README.md

-# Subset-Problem С# WPF
+# Subset-Problem
-The program searches for all subsets whose sum is equal to a given number To run the program, open the folder Algoms as a project in Visual Studio, language C# WPF
+The program searches for all subsets whose sum is equal to a given number

+Used: C#/
+      WPF

+Handle 2 000 000 combinations